-- The Secretary of State must make a statement to Parliament setting out - (a) the application of employment status to workers in the craft sector, in relation to their status as freelancers, sole-traders or self-employed persons, - (b) the data collection methods used by the Government to quantify the number of workers in the craft sector, including how workers' earnings

-- are recorded in that sector, particularly where workers may be involved in different forms of work, including freelancing, and - (c) whether in their view it is necessary to reform standard occupational categories (SOC) for data recording in the craft sector to reflect the nature of employment more accurately in the sector. - (2) The statement under subsection (1) must be made within six months of the day on which this Act is passed."
+- (1)The Secretary of State must make a statement to Parliament setting out - - the application of employment status to workers in the craft sector, in (a) relation to their status as freelancers, sole-traders or self-employed persons, - the data collection methods used by the Government to quantify the (b) number of workers in the craft sector, including how workers' earnings are recorded in that sector, particularly where workers may be involved in different forms of work, including freelancing, and - whether in their view it is necessary to reform standard occupational (c) categories (SOC) for data recording in the craft sector to reflect the nature of employment more accurately in the sector. - (2)The statement under subsection (1) must be made within six months of the day on which this Act is passed."

-This probing amendment seeks to clarify how the Government defines the employment status of craft workers and how they collect data on the craft sector.
+This probing amendment seeks to clarify how the Government defines the employment status of craft workers and how it collects and records data on the craft sector.
+The amendment seeks to highlight the need for greater statistical visibility of craft practitioners, and calls attention to the potential limitations of current Standard Industrial Classification (SIC) and Standard Occupational Classification (SOC) codes.